105 – Lakehead University

 Postsecondary Transfer Credits

-If you previously attended a postsecondary institution and are requesting transfer credits, you must submit official course descriptions to Enrolment Services – Undergraduate Admissions when you apply.
-Transfer credits are determined on an individual basis upon admission and depend on the type of program you enroll in, as well as academic performance.
-Find more information about transfer credits.
+If you previously attended a postsecondary institution and are requesting transfer credits, you must submit official course syllabi to Enrolment Services – Undergraduate Admissions when you apply.
+We determine transfer credits on an individual basis upon admission.

 Postsecondary Supplementary Fee